srlightbody/static-gospel/README.md

 | blight / cursor     | `#37f499` | the one alive thing |
 | selection (void)    | `#413d51` | violet tint         |

-Full-chroma field; separation is carried by hue, violet / magenta / teal / gold / cyan across the deep void, with the green cursor and electric-cyan `aether` held a step hotter as the signals that must always read.
+Everything runs at full chroma, so hue does the separating: violet, magenta, teal, gold and cyan over the deep void.
+The green cursor and `aether` sit a step hotter than the rest so they always read.

 ### 16-color ANSI (void)